 “Because DNA can be damaged by cancer, we expect antioxidants to hurt cancer, but it may actually help it,” researcher Per Lindahl of the Institute of Biomedicine at the University or Gothenburg said.

 The researchers say their findings suggest that antioxidant therapy is unsafe for smokers, patients with early-stage lung cancer, and people with COPD.
 However, they said their study only addressed the impact of antioxidants on tumor progression, not initiation or prevention.

 Though the study only looked at lung cancer cells, Bergo said the results are “suggestive it might be applicable to other types of cancer.”
-He cited one study from 2011 that found that men aged 50 or older had a 17 percent increased risk of prostate cancer if they took selenium and vitamin E supplements.
+He cited that found that men aged 50 or older had a 17 percent increased risk of prostate cancer if they took selenium and vitamin E supplements.

 Acknowledging that more studies are needed, Bergo and Lindahl agreed that antioxidants should be used with care in persons with lung cancer or those at a high risk of developing it.